rebelchain/NeuroLoom/README.md

 ## On-Chain Provisioning & Operational Scripts

-NeuroLoom includes a suite of specialized backend scripts designed for real-world deployment, security provisioning, and live on-chain demonstrations across the BSC Testnet.
+NeuroLoom includes a suite of specialized scripts designed for real-world deployment, security provisioning, and live on-chain demonstrations across the BSC Testnet.
 These scripts ensure strict role-based access control and seamless integration with decentralized infrastructure.

 ### 1. Protocol Security Whitelisting
 To prevent the AI from interacting with unverified or malicious smart contracts, the Vault employs a strict `approvedProtocols` whitelist mechanism.
 Only the Admin (`DEFAULT_ADMIN_ROLE`) can authorize protocols.